Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups

-It is hopefully expected that the super Weyl groups becomes a powerful tool in further study of representations of basic classical Lie superalgebras.
+It is hopefully expected that the super Weyl groups become a practicable tool in further study of representations of basic classical Lie superalgebras.
 It is necessary to understand more on such groups.

-Note that as transforms of $\mathcal{B}$, both ordinary reflections or odd reflections have order $2$.
+Note that as transformations of $\mathcal{B}$, both ordinary reflections or odd reflections have order $2$.
 This is to say, all of them are ``real" reflections.
-By definition, a super Weyl group $\whw$ is a finite groups generated by reflections.
+By definition, a super Weyl group $\whw$ is a finite group generated by involutions.
 Naturally, $\whw$ must be a quotient of some proper Coxeter group ${\mathcal{C}}$ associated with the Coxeter system $(\mathcal{C}, S)$ such that $S$ exactly corresponds to the canonical generator set $\widehat r_{\theta}$ of $\whw$ with $\theta \in\widetilde\Pi$, and the entries $m_{xy}$ of the matrix of the Coxeter system $({\mathcal{C}}, S)$ are identical to the corresponding ones in $\whw$ (see \S\ref{sec: cox sys}).
-Such a Coxeter group $\mathcal{C}$ is unique, which is called the Coxeter group associated with $\whw$.
+Such a Coxeter group $\mathcal{C}$ is unique: it is called the Coxeter group associated with $\whw$.

 So it's a natural way to study super Weyl groups via investigation of the corresponding Coxeter groups.